All About Adaptogens and Their Benefits

 Do any of these questions bring attention to an area of your well-being that could be improved?
 If so, then adaptogens may be right for you.

-I would recommend checking out Adaptogens: Herbs for Strength, Stamina, Stress and Relief if you’re insteretd in reading more about what specific adaptogens might work for you.
+I would recommend checking out Adaptogens: Herbs for Strength, Stamina, Stress and Relief if you’re inserted in reading more about what specific adaptogens might work for you.
+I also like the book The Healing Kitchen for how to incorporate various herbs, adaptogens and more into your diet for health, wellness and vitality.

 Adaptogens are just one more tool in your tool box for optimal health.
 They’re by no means required but are simply one more thing to be aware of that can help you feel and function at your best.